Apply for funding

 - Or the commercial owner of the intervention (marketing authorisation holder for drugs) is not willing to provide full funding for the trial.

-The ultimate goal of the intervention is to improve cure rate or survival, although not necessarily in the proposed trial.
+- The ultimate goal of the intervention is to improve survival or cure rate, although not necessarily in the proposed trial.

 Limited risk of trial execution failure

 - The leading clinical trial team has a track record of high-quality trials – preferentially investigator-driven trials – in the field relevant to the application.

 - All interventional products should be available or production should be organised.

 - When multiple trials are running in the same cancer and setting, rapid changes in the treatment algorithm and fierce competition for patients may occur.
 This increases the risk that the trial becomes irrelevant.
 Fierce competition impedes accrual in non-commercial trials.
 We want to limit the risk of facing these issues as much as we can.